sahilgauba9/Task_05_Descriptive_Stats/README.md

 -Did the team perform better in the first half or second half of games?

 -Should a coach prioritize offense or defense to increase the number of wins?

+<h2>Findings</h2>
+LLM Comparison A structured comparison between ChatGPT and Gemini was performed using the same prompts.
+Their responses were assessed for accuracy, depth, and reasoning approach.
+Gemini generally provided more strategic perspectives, whereas ChatGPT excelled in precise numerical analysis.